shruthikompella/academic-kickstart/content/post/gamereviewrating/gamereviewrating.md

-#### We can see that there are records with rating = 7.0 before and after elimination of records
+#### We can see that there are highest records with rating = 7.0 before and after elimination of records

 ```python